mohamedsillahkanu/quarto-website/README-run_to_future_2023_2029.md

-# README: Setting Up Malaria Simulation with EmodPy-Malaria
+# config_param: Setting Up Malaria Simulation with EmodPy-Malaria

 This README explains the components of the Python code used to set up and configure a malaria simulation experiment.
 The code is organized to create various configurations for interventions, load data, and prepare the suite of simulations.
 Let's go through it step-by-step.